-In drawing, preparing, storing and handling the test samples, the following precautions shall be taken:
+In drawing, preparing, storing and handling the test samples, the following precautions shall be taken.

 C-1.1 Samples shall not be taken in an exposed place.

 C-1.2 Proper precautions shall be taken while drawing the samples as the material is poisonous.